-Raising children can be difficult yet rewarding.
-As your children grow, you want them to learn how to do things, such as getting dressed all by themselves, use the potty on their own, and do chores around the house.
+Raising children can be difficult, yet rewarding.
+As your children grow, you want them to learn how to do things such as getting dressed all by themselves, using the potty on their own, and doing chores around the house.
 Because it can be tricky to get kids to want to do all of these things, setting up a reward system to get them motivated is a great idea.
 Here are some tips you can use to reward your children for achieving their goals.

 Before you can reward your children, they need to have goals in place.
 Decide what behavior you want to see and set a goal that’s easily attainable.
 If you have young children, you might want to have goals for each time they do what you want them to.
 As your children get older, you can stretch out those goals to last over longer periods of time.
 You’ll want to transition them into achieving the behavior for a full day or a full week.